Lightstreamer/helm-charts/charts/lightstreamer/README.md

 **Default:** `100`
 ### [load.serverPoolMaxSize](https://github.com/Lightstreamer/helm-charts/blob/main/charts/lightstreamer/values.yaml#L3519)

 Optional.
 Maximum number of threads allowed for the `SERVER` internal pool, which is devoted to the management of the client requests.
-This kind of tasks includes operations that are potentially blocking: - `getHostName`; - socket close; - calls to a Metadata Adapter that may need to access to some external   resource (i.e. mainly `notifyUser`, `getItems`, `getSchema`; other    methods should be implemented as nonblocking, by leaning on data cached    by `notifyUser`); - calls to a Data Adapter that may need to access to some external resource   (i.e. subscribe and unsubscribe, though it should always be possible to   implement such calls asynchronously); - file access by the internal web server, though it should be used  only in   demo and test scenarios.
+This kind of tasks includes operations that are potentially blocking: - `getHostName`. - Socket close. - Calls to a Metadata Adapter that may need to access to some external   resource (i.e. mainly `notifyUser`, `getItems`, `getSchema`; other    methods should be implemented as nonblocking, by leaning on data cached    by `notifyUser`). - Calls to a Data Adapter that may need to access to some external resource   (i.e. subscribe and unsubscribe, though it should always be possible to   implement such calls asynchronously). - File access by the internal web server, though it should be used only in   demo and test scenarios.
 Note that specific thread pools can optionally be defined in order to handle some of the tasks that, by default, are handled by the `SERVER`  thread pool.
 They are defined in `adapters.xml`; see the templates provided in the In-Process Adapter SDK for details.
 A zero value means a potentially unlimited number of threads.

 **Default:** `1000`
 ### [load.snapshotPoolSize](https://github.com/Lightstreamer/helm-charts/blob/main/charts/lightstreamer/values.yaml#L3478)